The Spin tool extrudes (or duplicates it if the selection is manifold) the selected elements, rotating around a specific point and axis.

 Go to Edit Mode and select all the vertices of the Profile with A.

 We will be rotating the object around the cursor in the top view, so switch to the top view with Numpad7.

 Place the cursor along the center of the profile by selecting one of the vertices along the center, and snapping the 3D cursor to that location with Glass profile, top view in Edit Mode, just before spinning.) shows the wine glass profile from top view, with the cursor correctly positioned..
 (Fig.

 Click the Spin button.
 If you have more than one 3D View open, the cursor will change to an arrow with a question mark and you will have to click in the area containing the top view before continuing.
 If you have only one 3D View open, the spin will happen immediately.
 Fig. Spun profile. shows the result of a successful spin.

 The spin operation leaves duplicate vertices along the profile.
-You can select all vertices at the seam with Border select B (shown in Fig. Duplicate vertices.) and perform a Remove Doubles operation.
+You can select all vertices at the seam with Box select B (shown in Fig. Duplicate vertices.) and perform a Merge by Distance operation.

-Notice the selected vertex count before and after the Remove Doubles operation
+Notice the selected vertex count before and after the Merge by Distance operation

 Vertex count after removing doubles.
 If all goes well, the final vertex count